sunweaver/ganetimgr/docs/source/install.rst

 This guide documents how to install ganetimgr with the following software:

-- Debian Stable, the base OS
+- Debian Jessie, the base OS
 - gunicorn with gevent, it runs the Django project
 - Nginx, the web server that serves the static content and proxies to gunicorn
 - Mysql, the database backend